evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 ## Exterior

 The XPENG G6 AWD Performance, with dimensions of 4753 mm in length, 1920 mm in width, and 1650 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
-You can choose between 5 different paint colors when ordering this model.
+The XPENG G6 AWD Performance is available in a total of 5 paint colors, including several striking metallic options.

 You can select from multiple wheel designs, all available in the same size, on the XPENG G6 AWD Performance, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: